Production designer, theatre/television/film

 Working hours

-Working hours can be long and typically include regular unsocial hours and weekends.
+Working hours can be long and typically include regular and unsocial hours, as well as weekends.
+It's likely that you'll be expected to work over 40 hours per week.

-The nature of contract work often results in intensely busy periods interspersed with inactivity if no work comes in.
+The nature of the film, TV, and theatre industry often results in intensely busy periods interspersed with inactivity after a production has finished.

 What to expect

-- The working environment varies.
-You may work in theatre workshops, television and film studios, in a design office, at home or away on location.
+- Plenty of variety, depending on the project.
+You may work in theatre workshops, television and film studios, in a design office, or at home.

-- Work is mostly available in cities where studios and theatres are located, although location work means that you must also be prepared to be away from home, for long periods of time, at short notice, either in the UK or overseas.
+- Work is mostly available in cities where studios and theatres are based.
+Location work means you must be prepared to be away from home, often for long periods and at short notice.
+This could be either in the UK or overseas.

 - You may also be required to travel frequently within a working day.

-- Employment may be insecure, and flexibility is required.
+- Employment may be insecure, and flexibility is essential.

-- Time and budget constraints and working with demanding personalities can be stressful, but the work can also be very stimulating and exciting.
+- Time, budget constraints, and working with demanding personalities can be stressful, but the work can also be very stimulating and exciting, especially for those who value careers in the creative industries.

 Qualifications